SirGeist/AgriculturalDrone/README.md

 Once the scene is opened, just press play and you can then fly the drone.

 Drone Controls:
-Forward:      W
+-  Forward:          W
-Backward:     S
+-  Backward:         S
-Left:         A
+-  Left:             A
-Right:        D
+-  Right:            D
-Fly up:       Spacebar
+-  Fly up:           Spacebar
-Fly down:     Shift
+-  Fly down:         Shift
-First-Person: 3
+-  First-Person:     3
-Third-Person: 1
+-  Third-Person:     1
-Top-down:     2
+-  Top-down:         2
-Take picture w/ top-down camera:    G
+-  Take picture:     G
+   - uses top-down camera
-Head to waypoint: P
+-  Head to waypoint: P

 *If the camera does not change perspectives, follow these steps: